FREE WORLDWIDE SHIPPING & FREE RETURNS

 What we see from this is that although the economy seemed to be doing well and people believed that they could not lose on property it did go down and they did lose on property.
 The question then becomes could it happen again?

 Going back to the Two depressions, one banking collapse research paper, there was one sentence that particularly stood out to me it was “Historically one of the major causes of financial instability has been rapid increases in bank lending in conjunction with unsustainable rises in asset prices.”
-(Fisher & Kent 1999) This I will relate to the housing bubble.
-First, I just want to make clear how so much new money is created when a bank loan is taken out.
+(Fisher & Kent 1999).

-Coinciding with the Australia housing cycle many other economic processes have been going in the opposite direction, creating opposing forces.
-A very notable one is that wages have stagnated and even in some industries actually started going down.
 Retail and Hospitality workers make up the largest industry share of workers at 17.3 percent (Vandenbroek.
 March 23, 2018.
-APH.www.aph.gov.au) of the paid workforce and they have now suffered government policy that reduces their wage.
+APH.www.aph.gov.au) of the paid workforce and they have suffered government policies that in effect have reduced their wages.

-Now you might not work in this sector and think well so what I don’t work in that area that’s not my problem it won’t affect me.
+Now you might not work in this sector and think well so what, I don’t work in that area that’s not my problem it won’t affect me.
 However it actually does, we’re all in this together and here’s how; Let’s say for example you own a home, are university educated, earn a good wage and have a mortgage you can service easily.
 How does someone else’s pay cut effect you?
-Well a huge amount of people remember 17.3% of the workforce who had already suffered 15 years of wage stagnation that priced them out of the house buying market years ago and left them in the rental market (see still in the market still able to have an impact).
-Now their wage cut is going to put tremendous strain on their ability to pay their rent.
+Well a huge amount of people remember 17.3% of the workforce who had already suffered 15 years of wage stagnation that priced them out of the housing market years ago are now left them in the rental market with the tremendous strain of paying rising rents on a shrinking wage.
 Maybe you are thinking yeah but I don’t own an investment property how does this affect me if they don’t pay their rent?

-This is how it unfolds.
-House prices have been going up and up rents have been going up and up to meet these new loan obligations.
+This is how it unfolds; House prices have been going up and with them rents have been going up and up to meet the new loan obligations.
 While wages for 17.3% of the working population have been going down.
-That working population will struggle to make ends meet including paying rent even as house prices have ‘slowed’ their wage has not kept up with the rate of house inflation for over a decade.
+That working population will struggle to make ends meet including paying rent, their wage has not kept up with the rate of house inflation for over a decade.
 Now they begin to go backwards.
 When such a huge mass of people are struggling to pay their rent then the amount that was loaned to the landlord for the rental investment becomes very risky.
-Risky loans herald exits, or defaults and history tells us that ‘unsustainable’ prices occur when the asset price has gone too high.
-What I would say is a measure of too high in terms of an asset price is when a substantial number of people are priced out of the market.
-In Australia this firstly occurred in the house buying market and is now transferring down to the rental market.
-When they start to sell or default then this trouble comes knocking at your door too as your house price also drops in value along with the rest.
-All of a sudden, all that comfortable equity can be swallowed up by the price drop.

-The wage deductions are just one example of recent income loss that is working as an opposing force to house inflation.
-There are many more such as governments cut-backs on welfare payments, these too flow onto the rest of the economy and not in the ‘great we saved the tax payer some money’ argument that is often toted out.
+Wage suppression is just one example of recent income loss that is working as an opposing force to house inflation.
+There are many more such as government austerity measures on welfare recipients that act as an impediment to meaningful employment.
+These too flow onto the rest of the economy and not in the ‘great we saved the tax payer some money’ argument that is often toted out.
+It’s more like the more suppressed an economy the more depressed it becomes, with a devastating overflow effect.

-Here is how these cuts effect you too and it has to do with recycling “just like any ecosystem, a modern economy cannot survive without recycling” (Varoufakis 2017), basically what is meant by this is that for large number of business’ requiring employees for production they must pay wages and then these wages are recycled back into the system by way of purchases.
+The reason these cuts from wages or welfare effect you too has to do with recycling, “just like any ecosystem, a modern economy cannot survive without recycling” (Varoufakis 2017), basically what is meant by this is that for a large number of business’ requiring employees for production they must pay wages and then these wages are recycled back into the system by way of purchases.

 When you restrain this process through wage cuts and welfare cuts you are restraining the very system that supports you.
-Keep in mind the poor are the best recyclers of all as they must spend all their earnings to survive there is very little room for savings.
-Making it harder and harder for ‘little fish’ to survive impacts on the ability for this ecosystem to feed the ‘big fish’ as the little fish will eventually not even be able to afford the essentials such as we are gradually beginning to see in the way of what is referred to as a ‘housing affordability crisis’ (clever wording disguising in plain sight a far bigger problem in our recycling system).
+Making it harder and harder for ‘little fish’ to survive impacts on the ability for this ecosystem to feed the ‘big fish’ as the little fish will eventually not even be able to afford the essentials such as we have been gradually seeing for over a decade now, in what is referred to as the ‘housing affordability crisis’.

 This happens slowly and people tend not notice at first.
 Even though it is there to see as homeless rates are rising around the country 14% nationally and rough sleeping 20% (Baker.
 “Sydney’s tent city: One year on, where are they now?”.
 August 17. www.sbs.com.au).